veerendra2/metacritic-flask-api/README.md

 INFO:Serving on http://0.0.0.0:8081
 ```
 ## More Details
-* This application is written in Python Flask packed in pypi style, fetch game details and exposes 2 GET HTTP methods
+* This application is written in Python Flask packed in pypi style, fetch game details and exposes 2 GET HTTP methods(More details in [tests](./tests/README.md))
 * The application internally uses `waitress` server to serve requests.
 * In `docker-compose` deployment, the nginx container acts as proxy which configuration can be seen[here](/nginx-proxy.conf) for metacritic-api container